maddigits/maddigits.github.com/_posts/2013-09-18-twitter-drops-ruby-bullshit.md

 - A lot of friends and coworkers try to troll me with that bullshit about twitter and others.

-Having that in mind, I decided to drop here some lines about this.
+With that in mind, I decided to drop a few lines about this here.

 ## Twitter dropped Ruby